 - Your active CPA license that is in good standing.

 In addition, you will need to have at least five years of work experience as a certified public accountant.
 You may also be able to gain licensure with fewer than five years of experience if you can prove that you met all of Delaware's requirements at the time your license was issued or that you meet Delaware's current requirements for licensure in the state.

 Continuing education requirements for CPAs in Delaware and in general

-All states and U.S. territories require that CPAs complete a certain number of continuing education units in order to maintain their licenses.
+All states and U.S. territories require that CPAs complete a certain number of continuing professional education units in order to maintain their licenses.
 In Delaware, you must complete a specified number of continuing education units biannually.
-The courses that you complete must be programs that have been approved by the NASBA and must directly contribute to your competence as a CPA.
+The courses that you complete must be programs that have been approved by the National Association of State Boards of Accountancy (NASBA) and must directly contribute to your competence as a CPA in Delaware.